uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Grand Chief John, an executive member of the First Nations Summit Task Group in British Columbia, participated in the development of the Declaration.
 He is a former co-chair of the North American Indigenous Peoples Caucus and will serve as a North American Representative to the United Nations Permanent Forum on Indigenous Issues until 2016.
 See: First Nations Summit, http://www.fns.bc.ca/about/e_john.htm.
-16. Tsilhqot’in Nation v.
+16.	 _Tsilhqot’in Nation v.
-British Columbia, 2014 CanLII 44 (SCC), para.
+British Columbia_, 2014 CanLII 44 (SCC), para.
 73.
-17. Tsilhqot’in Nation v.
+17.	 _Tsilhqot’in Nation v.
-British Columbia, 2014 CanLII 44 (SCC), para.
+British Columbia_, 2014 CanLII 44 (SCC), para.
 97.
 18. TRC, AVS, Sol Sanderson, Statement to the Truth and Reconciliation Commission of Canada, Winnipeg, Manitoba, 17 June 2010, Statement Number: SC108.
 19. Reid, “Roman Catholic Foundations,” 5.